 “Write with the door closed, rewrite with the door open.” – Stephen King

 My drawings tend to be stream-of-consciousness, cartoonish and surreal.
-When I paint, it is often a mixed-media style utilizing whatever materials that are readily available; spray paint, acrylics, house paint, stencils, marker pens, found objects, and collage, among other materials.
+When I paint, it is often a mixed-media style utilizing whatever materials that are readily available; spray paint, acrylics, house paint, stencils, marker pens, found objects, and collage.

-My work could be categorized as Abstract, Outsider, Pop Art, Art Brut, Raw Vision, Folk Art, or whatever.
+My work could be categorized as Abstract, Outsider, Pop Art, Art Brut, Raw Vision, Folk Art, etc..
 These are labels found in the art world.
-To me… art is art is art… I’m an artist who is still looking for the right label only because everybody wants descriptions.
+To me… art is art… I’m an artist who is still looking for the right label only because everybody wants descriptions.
 They want you to EXPLAIN to them what it is that you do.
 People love folk and outsider art because it is spontaneous and devoid of most influences.
 Most people think that I’m pretty weird, anyway.

 In the past, my paintings & drawings were usually given to friends or destroyed and discarded.
 I started selling them locally in the 1990’s.
 But, not really understanding how the professional art world works, I only sold items in person at music venues or record stores, wherever I happened to be.
 I’ve been reluctant to take it any further than that.
 But, there seems to be a growing interest in my stuff.
 So, I’m making it more available.